yogeshna/alm/Readme.md

-This is sample java application...
+This is sample java application..